mayonorris/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniq -u :  takes a list of words as input and prints only words that appear exactly once.

+egrep root /etc/passwd : Display lines containing the pattern “root” from the file /etc/passwd